jolexa/blog.jolexa.net/content/post/gentoo-improve-boot-time.md

 Anyway, this *should* be hitting stable soonish and when it does be sure to read the migration [guide][2] because some things have indeed changed.

-For me, I count to 10 slowly and my laptop is at the xdm prompt&#8230;very cool and good job [Roy][3]!
+For me, I count to 10 slowly and my laptop is at the xdm prompt...very cool and good job [Roy][3]!

  [1]: http://www.void.gr/kargig/blog/2008/04/09/gentoo-baselayout-2-and-openrc-impressions/
  [2]: http://www.gentoo.org/doc/en/openrc-migration.xml